DeadMeme5441/google-adk-extras/README.md

 - Redis: `uv pip install redis`
 - S3: `uv pip install boto3`

-Note on credentials (0.2.7): This release removes custom credential services and URI helpers from this package.
-For outbound credentials used by tools, rely on ADK’s experimental BaseCredentialService (e.g., InMemory/SessionState) or your own ADK-compatible implementation.
-Inbound API authentication (protecting /run and streaming routes) will be provided as an optional FastAPI layer separately.
+Note on credentials (0.3.0): Outbound credentials for tools remain ADK’s concern (use ADK’s BaseCredentialService).
+Inbound API authentication is now available as an optional FastAPI layer in this package (see Auth below).
+You can run fully open (no auth) or enable API Key, Basic, or JWT (including first‑party issuance backed by SQL).

 ## Quickstart (FastAPI)